bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 Yolanda gets along well with most of classmates, except Jennifer, but there are always haters who want to take people down.

-Adversaries -
+Adversaries - Jennifer, maybe even other classmates/haters

-Attack surface -
+Attack surface (vulnerability) - phone

-Attack vectors -
+Attack vectors (ways to attack) - someone could teal her phone and use it directly

-Risks (Confidentiality, Integrity, Availability, etc) -
+Risks (Confidentiality, Integrity, Availability, etc) - high school reputation, losing friends

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - social engineering

-Mitigation -
+Mitigation - put a password on phone, fingerprint reader, don't click on emails from unknown sources

 ---

 Zaida, 37, is a senior IT Security manager for the Washington, DC Embassy of a country whose relationship with the United States is, at best, complicated.
 She oversees accounts, permissions, and access for the embassy’s personnel, including locally employed staff.

 Zaida is an expert in her field.
 At work, she and her team follow the latest best practices in account and network security.
 She keeps her work and home life private - using separate phones and computers for each.
-He job is high stress, so she values her time off as a chance to relax and step away from the high-stakes world of her job, and enjoys not having to worry about someone hacking her devices or accounts.
+Her job is high stress, so she values her time off as a chance to relax and step away from the high-stakes world of her job, and enjoys not having to worry about someone hacking her devices or accounts.

-Adversaries -
+Adversaries - nationals of country she's ambassador for, international spies

-Attack surface -
+Attack surface - devices she has at home (she may be more lax at home)

-Attack vectors -
+Attack vectors - social engineering, people (an adversary could get access to embassy through her)

-Risks (Confidentiality, Integrity, Availability, etc) -
+Risks (Confidentiality, Integrity, Availability, etc) - sensitive gov data

 Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -